 Several ephemeral pans occur within 500m from the site, however since they fall onto agricultural land they have, with the exception of one being fed by a leaking pump station, been converted into dams or modified to grazing areas.
-A water use license is however required because of the proximity to on-site watercourse and the ephemeral pans.
+A water use license is however required because of the proximity to on-site watercourse and the off-site ephemeral pans.

-1.2.3 ARCHAEOLOGICAL OVERVIEW
+1.3.3 ARCHAEOLOGICAL OVERVIEW

-Binneman (2018) revisited the site in May 2018.
+Binneman (2018, updated 2019) revisited the site in May 2018.
 He reported the same constraint as previously reported on in the 2008 investigation namely difficulty to assess site conditions given the densely vegetated nature of the development site.
-The detailed aerial survey could not benefit this discipline most submerged artefacts cannot be identified through aerial survey.
+The detailed aerial survey could not benefit this particular discipline because submerged artefacts cannot be identified through aerial survey.